 The three students below are in Ms. Chee’s fourth-grade classroom.
 Ms. Chee administers a word identification probe to José because he is currently reading at a 1st-grade level.
 Typically, Ms. Chee uses maze measures with the students in her class, but for the sake of this illustration, let’s say that in this instance she is administering a passage reading fluency measure to Sidney.
 Click on each student’s picture below to view demonstrations of Ms. Chee administering and scoring each of these measures.

 It’s your turn!
 Practice administering and scoring reading CBM probes.
 Click on each student’s picture below to practice implementing different types of CBM probes.
 Try all three and compare the differences in administration and scoring.

-Fluency measures are courtesy of Lynn and Dough Fuchs.
+Fluency measures are courtesy of Lynn and Doug Fuchs.